waysidemapping/waysidemapping.org/_source/_projects/usgs-import.md

 ### Visualizing gages

 Having already developed the Canoe & Kayak Trails view for OpenTrailMap, it was a natural fit to include streamgages.
 For the icon, I directly copied the pinwheel that has been used to mark gages on USGS topographic maps for decades.
-Users can easily view each stations's OSM tags and check its current conditions through external links.
+Users can easily view each station's OSM tags and check its current conditions through external links.

 <figure>
     <a href="https://opentrailmap.us/#map=14.86/39.87038/-75.59599"><img alt="OpenTrailMap screenshot in 'Canoe & Kayak Trails' view with the streamgage 'Brandywine Creek at Chadds Ford' selected.
 Sidebar is open showing website tags." src="/img/usgs-streamgage-otm-screenie.jpg"/></a>